-The property at 304 Morningside Avenue has a grassed lawn at the front and the rear of the property.
-There is a small circular garden in the centre of the front lawn with a short pine shrub in the centre.
-There is a small tree between the house and the garden.
-A paved driveway from Morningside Avenue runs between the house and the northern property boundary providing access to a detached garage at the rear of the property.
-There appear to be several mature trees along the rear property line.
-The property is bordered by a mixture of chain link and wood fencing.
-There are plantings along the fence on the east and south sides as well as the north side towards the front of the property, between the fence and the driveway.
+The property at 320 Morningside Avenue has a grassed lawn at the front and the rear of the property.
+The residence sits closer to Morningside Avenue than the neighbouring houses to the south.
+There is a detached garage towards the rear of the property on the south side.
+A paved driveway from Morningside Avenue runs between the house and the southern property boundary providing access to the garage.
+A paved walkway connects the driveway to the front entry of the residence and also runs along the southern elevation of the house.
+There appear to be several mature trees along the rear property line that are visible in aerial images.
+The property is bordered by a mixture of chain link fencing around the front lawn and along the north side of the driveway to the paved walkway, black metal fencing along the east side of the northern property line, and tall wooden privacy fences around the back yard.